Logiqx/gpx-ideas/docs/core/README.md

 ### Schema Changes / Additions

-This document is yet to be written but some scruffy notes can be found amongst my [GPSXML](../gpsxml/additional.md) notes.
+Candidates for GPX 1.2 are yet to be listed on this page but a list of possible enhancements can be found in my [GPSXML](../gpsxml/additional.md) notes.